nrfconnect/sdk-nrf/samples/crypto/psa_tls/README.rst

    :local:
    :depth: 2

-The PSA TLS sample shows how to perform a TLS handshake and send encrypted messages in both a secure and a non-secure domain with :ref:`Trusted Firmware-M<ug_tfm>`.
+The PSA TLS sample shows how to perform a TLS handshake and send encrypted messages with Cortex-M Security Extensions (CMSE) enabled, in both Non-Secure Processing Environment (NSPE) and Secure Processing Environment (SPE) with :ref:`Trusted Firmware-M<ug_tfm>`.

 .. note::

    Datagram Transport Layer Security (DTLS) and Pre-shared key (PSK) are currently not supported.

+For information about CMSE and the difference between the two environments, see :ref:`app_boards_spe_nspe`.

 Requirements
 ************